rstudio/education.rstudio.com/content/blog/2020-06-24-summer-camp-for-high-schoolers/index.markdown

 ### Easy setup

 Beyond its pedagogical advantages, learnr is also a clean and easy way to deal with installation or subscription issues that come with dozens of laptops running Windows.
 In my case, the university was providing all the laptops for the session and it was up to me to set them up.
 Since we had an internet connection available during the session, I certainly did not want to install R locally and was planning on using RStudio Cloud.
-That's great in theory, but then you have to then setup separate RStudio Cloud accounts for each machine, which includes setting up different email accounts as well (which we actually did and ended up with dozens of Gmail accounts `r emo::ji("scream")`).
+That's great in theory, but then you have to then setup separate RStudio Cloud accounts for each machine, which includes setting up different email accounts as well (which we actually did and ended up with dozens of Gmail accounts 😱).

-Thanks to learnr and its [easy deployment with shinyapps.io](https://rstudio.github.io/learnr/publishing.html#RStudio_Connect_and_shinyappsio) I was able to simply enter the link into the browser for each laptop before the session and they were all ready to go! `r emo::ji("tada")`
+Thanks to learnr and its [easy deployment with shinyapps.io](https://rstudio.github.io/learnr/publishing.html#RStudio_Connect_and_shinyappsio) I was able to simply enter the link into the browser for each laptop before the session and they were all ready to go! 🎉

 ### Interactive code chunks